 Students are responsible for dropping or withdrawing from a course by the deadline dates.
 Students can drop a course until the refund deadline for the course.
 When a course drop occurs, tuition and fees are refunded to the student account and the course is not recorded on the academic transcript.
 After the refund deadline, students are able to withdraw from a course until the withdrawal deadline.
-When a course withdrawal occurs. tuition and fees are not refunded to the student account and a withdrawal notation will be recorded on the academic transcript.
+When a course withdrawal occurs, tuition and fees are not refunded to the student account and a grade of W will be recorded on the academic transcript.
+Students should review the Registration, Refund and Withdrawal dates, which are located on the Waubonsee website, the Student Handbook and in each semester schedule.
+Students who fail to properly drop or withdraw from a course may receive a failing grade of F for the course.